"...everything happens for a reason"

 11.30pm, I wake up in recovery.
 Waiting, is Adam with my clothes.
 The nurse advises me they want to keep me in as I had lost too much blood and needed to be under watch.
 I wasn't having a bar of it.
 I removed the cannula from my own arm and demanded they let me go home.
 We left, and I swore never to step foot in that hospital ever again.

-I chose to drive my energy into more important things like my health, fixing the toll it took upon my husband and my marriage, and our wellbeing, rather than the narrow mind, opinions and assumptions of others.
+I couldn’t do much, so I chose to drive my energy into things I could control, like my health, fixing the toll it took upon my husband and my marriage, and our wellbeing.

 Let's fast forward 6 months.